 Eleven of the 13 rules are no longer relevant.

-Just for the record, David Booth of Austin purchased the signed original document for $4.3 million.
+Just for the record, David Booth of Austin purchased the signed original document, which I have seen, for $4.3 million.

 The NFL is bantering around the idea of doing away with kickoffs—they say—due to safety concerns.

 As far as I am concerned, they can throw in extra points too.